eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3), as responsible for carrying out assessments on which Member States will have to rely before issuing a EUDI Wallet or providing the qualified status to a Trust Service Provider.
+bodies, accredited by a national accreditation body designated by Member States according to [Regulation 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) Article 6c (3), as responsible for carrying out assessments on which Member States will have to rely before issuing an EUDI Wallet or providing the qualified status to a Trust Service Provider.

 The EUDI Wallets will need to be certified by CABs.
 QTSPs shall be